Contrastive Explanations for Argumentation-Based Conclusions: Conclusion and Discussion

 One of the challenges in the literature on contrastive explanations for conclusions derived by some AI system is that the foil is not always explicit.
 Since an AF comes with a clear notion of conflict (i.e., the attack relation between the arguments of the framework), we were able to introduce a way to find the foil of an argument or formula when it is not provided explicitly.
 This gives the use of argumentation to explain decisions an advantage over other approaches to AI that do not have such a notion of conflict.

+It is important to note that, for all XAI approaches to contrastive explanations, the choice of the foil is crucial for the final content of the explanation.
+For example, in the abstract setting, when the AF is a sequence of arguments and counterarguments, the fact is the argument that attacks no other argument and the foil is its direct attacker, then the contrastive explanation does not differ from the basic explanation.
+However, when the foil is chosen well, the contrastive explanations can highlight the difference between fact and a specific possible scenario, case or exception, as we have shown in our running example.

 For this paper we chose to highlight a particular form of contrast in the context of formal argumentation, i.e., the difference between an accepted [resp.\ non-accepted] argument and a (set of) non-accepted [resp.\ accepted] argument(s).
 One could interpret our approach as modeling the alternative contrastive explanations from~\cite{Miller18}.
 There are however other forms of contrast that could be highlighted in a contrastive explanation as well.
-For example, in terms of accepted arguments, one could compare two accepted but different arguments and return as the explanation the difference in their acceptance explanation; explain why an argument is $\cup$-accepted but not $\cap$-accepted; or compare different (but similar) AFs and explain why in one AF an argument is accepted and in another it is non-accepted.
+For example, in terms of accepted arguments, one could compare two accepted but different arguments and return as the explanation the difference in their acceptance explanation; or explain why an argument is $\cup$-accepted but not $\cap$-accepted.

+{\bf A note on the computational complexity.} The main complexity bottleneck of our approach is the assumption that the extensions and, by extension, the (non-)acceptance of the considered argument/formula are known.
+See e.g.,~\cite{DvorakD2018Handbook} for an overview of the complexity of these tasks.
+The supplementary material of~\cite{BorgB20basic} provides a naive, polynomial time, depth-first-search algorithm for the computation of the basic explanations that requires that the extensions and acceptance status are known.
+The same algorithm could be applied here as well, since the contrastive explanations are constructed from the basic explanations.

-In future work we plan to further investigate different forms of contrastiveness and model these in the context of explanations for argumentation-based conclusions.
+In future work we plan to further investigate different forms of contrastiveness and model these in the context of explanations for argumentation-based conclusions as well as a further study into the choice of the foil and its effect on the explanations.
 We will also integrate further findings from the social sciences on how humans request, generate, select, interpret and evaluate explanations~\cite{Miller19,SamekWM17explainable,SamekMVHM19towardsXAI}.
-Moreover, we will study how research on argumentation that aims to model other aspects of human reasoning can be applied in our study of explanations (e.g., the use of preferences~\cite{BeirlaenHPS18} or the instantiation with a specific logic, see e.g.,~\cite{BesnardH18handbook}).
+Moreover, we will study how research on argumentation that aims at modeling other aspects of human reasoning can be applied in our study of explanations (e.g., the use of preferences~\cite{BeirlaenHPS18} or the instantiation with a specific logic, see e.g.,~\cite{BesnardH18handbook}).
+Finally, we plan to do a user study, to assess the relevance, appropriateness, significance of our proposed explanations.

-\subsection{Acknowledgements}
+\section{Acknowledgements}